Shahrdari Gorgan BC

 Shahrdari Gorgan Basketball Club is a professional basketball club based in Gorgan, Iran.
-They compete in the Iranian Basketball Super League.

-Established in 1969, the team plays its home games in the Gorgan Eagles Castle.
-Shahrdari has won three national championships, in 2021, 2022 and 2023.
+Established in 1969, they compete in the Iranian Basketball Super League and are nearly always in the title fight, winning multiple national championships in the past decade.
 In the 2022–23 season, Gorgan played in the West Asia Super League (WASL), and were runners-up in the West Asia division finals.
+The team plays their home games in the Gorgan Eagles Castle.